GabrielOlC/GabrielOlC/README.md

 - [ ] Update the repos and add to Others

   - [ ] Awards and achievements
+  - [ ] File Password Manager

 - [ ] Maybe remove Others from this main page and give it a special page, as well more details about me in a specific page] -->

 I specialize in **transforming operational complexity into scalable systems.**